-If you can’t answer that question, they – clearly – your end-to-end supply chain needs optimizing.
+If you can’t answer that question, yes—clearly—your end-to-end supply chain needs optimizing.

-If you’re getting your customers what they want, when they want it – then good for you.
-You’re ten percent of the way there.
+If you’re getting your customers what they want, when they want it—then good for you.
+You’re 10% of the way there.

 But where do you start?
-Here are 7 ways you can begin to optimize your end-to-end supply chain – and start spending less while getting your customers what they want when they want it.
+Here are seven ways you can begin to optimize your end-to-end supply chain—and start spending less while getting your customers what they want when they want it.

 Tier 2 Supplier Management

 Your end-to-end supply chain doesn’t begin with your suppliers.
-No. As they say in the toilet paper industry, your end-to-end supply chain goes from “stump to rump.”
-Your Tier 2 suppliers are the suppliers who provide components, raw materials and sometimes services to your suppliers.
+Your Tier 2 suppliers are the suppliers who provide components, raw materials, and sometimes services to your suppliers.